Marvel Puzzle Quest: Characters

-The game features an array of classic Marvel heroes and villains, including Spider-Man, Captain America, Wolverine, Iron Man, Thor, Black Widow, Storm and Magneto, along with lesser-known characters like Moonstone.
+The game features an array of classic Marvel heroes and villains, including Spider-Man, Captain America, Wolverine, Iron Man, Thor, Black Widow, Storm, and Magneto, along with lesser-known characters like Moonstone.
 In commemoration of the game's first anniversary, Thor: Goddess of Thunder, the female version of Thor, was added on October 17, 2014, making Marvel Puzzle Quest the first video game to feature the character.
-Devil Dinosaur was also added as a playable character for the anniversary, via an anniversary pack and as a daily reward for those who had been playing for over 365 days.
+Devil Dinosaur was also added as a playable character for the anniversary, via an anniversary pack and as a daily reward for those who had been playing for over a year.
 Other characters that have been added since the game's inception include Blade in October 2014 and Cyclops in February 2015.
 Kamala Khan, who was announced as a new Marvel character in November 2013 and is the first Muslim superhero to lead a comic book series, was featured in the game.
 The game has steadily received two new characters per month.
-As of March 2023, there are 290 characters in the game including 8 one-star, 14 two-star, 52 three-star, 136 four-star and 80 five-star characters.
+As of December 2024, there are 358 characters in the game including 8 one-star, 20 two-star, 74 three-star, 154 four-star and 102 five-star characters.

-Three variants of existing characters were created specially for the game: a Peggy Carter who became Captain America, and eventually got both a comics version as part of the Exiles, and an animated version in the show What If...?; Wolverine (Samurai Daken), where Wolverine's son takes on his father's codename as an atonement for killing him; and Deadpool (Spirit of Vengeance), a Deadpool that became a Ghost Rider.
+Nine variants of existing characters were created specially for the game: a Peggy Carter who became Captain America, and eventually got both a comics version as part of the Exiles, and an animated version in the show What If...?; two more empowered Carters, an "Iron Carter" wearing a version of Iron Man's armor, and another who wielded Mjolnir and thus received all the powers of Thor; Wolverine (Samurai Daken), where Wolverine's son takes on his father's codename as an atonement for killing him; Deadpool (Spirit of Vengeance), a Deadpool who became a Ghost Rider; Devpool, a Deadpool that was an eSports star in his universe only be transported to another world to work as a developer on Marvel Puzzle Quest; Hit-Monkey (E.D.I.
+Suit), wearing a suit mimicking Loki's powers from a dead mercenary; Omega Red (Horseman of Pestilence), who was recruited by Apocalypse to join his Horsemen; and Vulture (Armor Wars), wearing an armor built by Justin Hammer from reverse-engineered Stark tech.